acartalade/ONLINE-RESUME/doc/index.rst

                      .. grid-item-card::
                         :columns: 6

                         **2002--2005**: at the beginning of my career, I worked on methods of **inverse problems** in geoscience.
-First in the context of my PhD defended in 2002, and next in my activities for waste management in my laboratory in collaboration with ANDRA.
+First in the context of my PhD defended in 2002, and next in my laboratory activities for waste management in collaboration with ANDRA.
 An example of application of those methods is presented in :numref:`target-Fig-Cad`, for simulating the underground flow underneath the site of CEA/Cadarache.
 The issue was to know whether, in the event of a potential accident inside an INB, a contaminant could pollute a source of drinking water outside the site.
+I developed an adjoint state approach in a finite element code.

                      .. grid-item::
                         :columns: 6